-Usually, a searching software is able to achieve fast search responses because, instead of searching the text directly, it searches an index.
+Usually, a searching software is able to achieve fast search responses because, instead of search the text directly, it searches an index.
 This would be the equivalent of retrieving pages in a book related to a keyword by searching the index at the back of a book, as opposed to searching the words in each page of the book.

 Using GroupDocs.Search for Indexing and Searching